Wilson's Arch (Jerusalem): Name

-In the description of the survey he made at the site, Charles Wilson wrote about "[t]he arch, which Sir Henry James has called after my name.
+In the description of the survey he made at the site, Charles Wilson wrote about "[t]he arch, which Sir Henry James has called after my name".

+The bridge was part of what is sometimes called the "royal bridge", sometimes capitalised, based on Josephus' description of the Herodian Temple.
+Charles Warren, Wilson's contemporary and fellow archaeologist, called the remains of the bridge the "Great Causeway", and the underground corridor along its southern side the "Secret Passage".

 Location

 The Arch is located below the Street of the Chain leading to the Chain Gate of the Temple Mount.
 It connects to the Western Wall to the east and can be accessed by men from the Western Wall Plaza and by women from inside adjacent buildings.

 Purpose

 Wilson's Arch was built as part of a bridge described by Josephus that connected the Temple Mount to the Upper City on the Western Hill; it carried a road as well as the last section of an aqueduct bringing water from Solomon's Pools near Bethlehem to the Temple Mount.

 Date

-A distinction must be made between the remains of the first arch of the bridge, known as Wilson's Arch, and those of the rest of the bridge and possible later additions to it.
+The remains of the first arch of the bridge, known as Wilson's Arch, are distinct from those of the rest of the bridge and other possible later additions to it.